saucelabs/sauce-docs/docs/dev/api/api-testing.md

 <p/>

 Executes a test synchronously that you send in the request body.
 It will create a Log in the project **Dashboard**, however, the test itself will not populate in your project's **Tests** section.

-With this method, the API waits until all results are available, before showing them.
-With the [Execute a Test](#execute-a-test) method, it will just show that the execution has been done.

 #### Parameters